Cancer: Metabolism

-Normal cells typically generate only about 30% of energy from glycolysis, whereas most cancers rely on glycolysis for energy production (Warburg effect).
+Normal cells typically generate about 30% of energy from glycolysis, whereas most cancers rely on glycolysis for energy production (Warburg effect).
 But a minority of cancer types rely on oxidative phosphorylation as the primary energy source, including lymphoma, leukemia, and endometrial cancer.
 Even in these cases, however, the use of glycolysis as an energy source rarely exceeds 60%.
 A few cancers use glutamine as the major energy source, partly because it provides nitrogen required for nucleotide (DNA, RNA) synthesis.
 Cancer stem cells often use oxidative phosphorylation or glutamine as a primary energy source.

-Several studies have indicated that the enzyme sirtuin 6 is selectively inactivated during oncogenesis in a variety of tumor types by inducing glycolysis.
-Another sirtuin, sirtuin 3 inhibits cancers that depend upon glycolysis, but promotes cancers that depend upon oxidative phosphorylation.

-A low-carbohydrate diet (ketogenic diet) has sometimes been recommended as a supportive therapy for cancer treatment.

 Diagnosis

 Most cancers are initially recognized either because of the appearance of signs or symptoms or through screening.
 Neither of these leads to a definitive diagnosis, which requires the examination of a tissue sample by a pathologist.
 People with suspected cancer are investigated with medical tests.
 These commonly include blood tests, X-rays, (contrast) CT scans and endoscopy.

 The tissue diagnosis from the biopsy indicates the type of cell that is proliferating, its histological grade, genetic abnormalities and other features.
 Together, this information is useful to evaluate the prognosis and to choose the best treatment.

 Cytogenetics and immunohistochemistry are other types of tissue tests.
 These tests provide information about molecular changes (such as mutations, fusion genes and numerical chromosome changes) and may thus also indicate the prognosis and best treatment.

 Cancer diagnosis can cause psychological distress and psychosocial interventions, such as talking therapy, may help people with this.
+Some people choose to disclose the diagnosis widely; others prefer to keep the information private, especially shortly after the diagnosis, or to disclose it only partially or to selected people.